tanmay6414/openinnovationai/README.md

 2. I prefer to maintain 2 main branched one master and release/*.
 Master for dev to test and release/* for higher env.
 3. Devloper created a Pull request on feature branch.
 4. Jenkins CI get trigger.
-5. At first Checkout from version control.
+5. Checkout from version control.
 6. Adding/updating required helm repo for pulling and pushing helm chart
 7. Building application binary.
 8. Execute compliance check and Unit test.